mendersoftware/mender-docs/03.Add-ons/01.Remote-Terminal/30.Mender-shell-configuration-file/50.Mender-shell-configuration-options/docs.md

 including `https://` and a trailing slash. *NOTE: This entry conflicts with [`Servers` attribute](#Servers), i.e. the server only accepts one of these entries.*
 Please note that you can also use `"wss://..."` protocol in the URL.
+You have to specify at least one valid URL for a server to connect to.

 #### ServerCertificate